javascript-tutorial/en.javascript.info/1-js/04-object-basics/04-object-methods/article.md

 As demonstrated, we can omit `"function"` and just write `sayHi()`.

-To say the truth, the notations are not fully identical.
+To tell the truth, the notations are not fully identical.
 There are subtle differences related to object inheritance (to be covered later), but for now they do not matter.
 In almost all cases the shorter syntax is preferred.

 ## "this" in methods